-Why is one responsible for another and for what reason?
+Why is the one responsible for another and for what reason?
 Is the effort worthwhile?
-What are the right things and how to put them into use?
-What are the obligations people shares with one another?
+What are the right things and how to put them to use?
+What are the obligations people share with one another?
 How to decide the best possible solutions to a problem without meddling with good moral traits?

 “Common man’s understanding on what is ethical has seen tremendous growth” – do you agree?